jasonwebb/reaction-diffusion-playground/README.md

 The other terms in the equation are usually kept constant, but might be worth playing around with once you are comfortable with the core parameters:

-* ∇<sup>2</sup> - the Laplacian operator.
+* <code>∇<sup>2</sup></code> - the Laplacian operator.
 Essentially a single value that represents the chemical concentration of the neighbors to the current cell.
-* AB<sup>2</sup> - reaction rate.
+* <code>AB<sup>2</sup></code> - reaction rate.
 Note that it is subtracted in the equation for chemical A and added in the equation for chemical B. This is how the chemical reaction converting chemical A into chemical B is modelled.
-* Δt - timestep.
+* <code>Δt</code> - timestep.
 Using `1.0` here means it runs at "normal" speed.
 Smaller values are like slow motion, and larger values make it run faster.
 Large values can cause the system to collapse.

 [Learn more about reaction-diffusion in my morphogenesis-resources repo.](https://github.com/jasonwebb/morphogenesis-resources#reaction-diffusion)